LinkStackOrg/linkstack-blocks/README.md

 <details>
 <summary>Where can I report issues or provide feedback about the block system?</summary>
-You can open an issue on the repository to report problems or suggest improvements and new features.
+You can open an issue on <a href="https://github.com/LinkStackOrg/linkstack-blocks/issues">this repository</a> to report problems or suggest improvements and new features.
 </details>

 <details>